graphhopper/directions-api-clients/README.md

-# graphhopper-routing-api-swagger
-Swagger definition for the GraphHopper Routing Api
+# API clients for the GraphHopper Directions API

-## Getting Started
+## Supported APIs

+Currently the following APIs are supported

+ * Routing API (with unencoded polylines only)
+ * Geocoding API
+ * Matrix API
+ * Isochrone API
+ * Route Optimization API

+## Build it yourself

 Install Swagger Codegen, for example:
 ```